mickaub/PokemonJS/README.md

 Revert to Start Button at start.
 Have extra layer in front to hide game before pressing start.
 Clean up page and finish.

+12 Jul:
+Have fight button only appear when near to trainer.
+Changed defeat div change to player emoji position change.
+Reverted to Start Button at start.
+Have extra layer hiding the game before pressing start.
+Music is altered by both the movement state and by the push of either the play music or stop music buttons Finished cleaning up.

+COMPLETE.